How the Dead Talk to the Living.

 The subconscious thoughts of the medium are influenced by the thoughts of the communicating spirit when making spirit communications.
 The spirit communicator is aware of the medium’s thoughts.
 This is like like two computers sharing data over a network or the Internet.
 A medium opens his or her mind to allow the person in spirit to overshadow the medium’s thoughts and also to give the spirit access to the medium’s memories.
 This allows the spirit communicator to draw comparisons and make analogies from information the medium already knows in order to get the name across.

-The spirit person may, for example, highlight a memory of someone at school.
+The spirit person may, for example, highlight the memory of someone at school.
 This may be someone that the medium knew who had the same name as the spirit communicator.
 It is like shouting out, “Hey my name is Fred.
 Just like the Fred you knew at school.”
 A childhood memory of Fred would spring to the medium’s mind.
 This is the spirit’s name.
 In the same way, the spirit will draw many other comparisons to impress the medium’s mind with similarities of stature, character, career, and so on.

 What appears to be the medium’s memories are, in fact, the spirit communicator saying, “My character is just like this person you know”.
 It is like saying “the events in my life were just like when this happened in your life”.
 Similarly: “I died of an illness that was the same as this person you knew.”
 Spirit communicators use the medium’s own memories to make comparisons.

 Am I making it all up?